 |Accessibility Report||Meeple Like Us|

-|Complexity||Medium Light [1.63]|
+|Complexity||Medium Light [1.61]|

-|Artist(s)||Klemens Franz, Rex Lee and Gru Tsow|
+|Artist(s)||Klemens Franz, Rex Lee, Jolanta Lendzioszek and Gru Tsow|

-|Mechanism(s)||Card Drafting, Grid Coverage, Income, Square Grid, Tile Placement, Time Track and Victory Points as a Resource|
+|Mechanism(s)||Grid Coverage, Income, Open Drafting, Rondel, Square Grid, Tile Placement, Turn Order: Stat-Based, Turn Order: Time Track and Victory Points as a Resource|